jax-ml/jax/docs/pallas/gpu/reference.md

 of those Pallas-level threads on the same SM so that they can cooperate and communicate through shared memory (we relize that by putting them in the same CUDA block).

+> From now on, whenever we say "thread", we refer to the Pallas thread, not a CUDA thread/lane.

 > This is very similar to a programming model popularized by [Triton](https://triton-lang.org/), but as you will see there are a few differences.
 Mosaic GPU tends to be more low level, which usually means you will have to put in more work, but it also puts you more in control.